33 Acres Returned to Rocky Mountain National Park’s Wild Basin Area

 A generous gift from The Barrett Family Foundation to the Park Trust of $150,000 was the final piece of funding that was needed to close the deal.

 Since 2009, this land has been a high priority parcel that Rocky Mountain National Park sought to permanently protect.
 A highly coveted lot, the property and house were perched on a rocky overlook and could be seen from every vantage point within the Wild Basin area.
 With the removal of the house and the access road leading to the property, 33 acres of wilderness (the highest level of conservation protection) will be added to the park.
 The paved access road will be restricted to foot traffic until it is permanently removed, allowing the public to appreciate the view from the property’s overlook for the first time in nearly 100 years.

 “We are pleased to be able to assist in returning this land to its natural state and reopen the area to the public, providing access to a beautiful overlook into the Wild Basin area of Rocky Mountain National Park.
-Our national parks belong to everyone and this once private vista can finally be enjoyed by all and protected for future generations.”Phil Selleck, Park Projects Director at National Park Trust
+Our national parks belong to everyone and this once private vista can finally be enjoyed by all and protected for future generations.”Phil Selleck, Director of Land Preservation at National Park Trust

 “Rocky Mountain National Park is so appreciative of our partners and staff who have worked hard to add this parcel to the park.
 It is an honor to forever ensure the protection and access of this beautiful Wild Basin area.”Darla Sidles, Superintendent of Rocky Mountain National Park